-For the last few months, SEO specialists have been scrambling to find ways around Google’s Penguin algorithm, which have turned linking strategies into a little more than a dirty word.
+For the last few months, SEO consultants have been scrambling to find ways around Google’s Penguin algorithm, which have turned linking strategies into a little more than a dirty word.
 The problem, from Google’s perspective, is that a vast network of links pointing back to a website doesn’t necessarily verify the value of the site to searchers.
 And yet, by old standards, tons of links were a great way to raise search engine rankings.
 So when Penguin was released, plenty of websites found out the hard way that they would have to clean up their act (and their links) or suffer the penalty.
 In other words, a strategy that relied heavily on buckets of low-quality links and little else to boost popularity would result in delisting from Google.
 And tons of websites got the boot for this error early on.
 However, it should be noted that Google has not banned the use of links.
 They just want websites to focus on the quality of content they provide so that patrons and peers link back to them and share their pages organically.